Pappol/Autonomus_driving_Genetic_Algorithms/README.md

 # Bio_Inspired_Ai

-This repository contains the work done by Jacopo Donà, Giovanni Ambrosi, Riccardo Parola and Dung Van on the Highway environment for the Bio-Inspired AI course.
+This repository contains the work done by Jacopo Donà, Giovanni Ambrosi, Riccardo Parola, and Dung Van on the Highway environment for the Bio-Inspired AI course.

 It is subdivided into 4 different folders, each of which contains the script for training and solving the environment with different algorithms.